LaunchCode-Education-Archived/launchcode131/webpage/_assignments/01-intro_and_types_and_names.md

   >
   > **ArgsProcessor ap = new ArgsProcessor(args);**
   >
-  > This will likely show an error because eclipse doesn't know about > **ArgsProcessor**.
+  > This will likely show an error because eclipse doesn't know about **ArgsProcessor**.
 Do you remember how to
   > fix this?
 Ask if you need help.
   >
-  > After that, you should initialize your inputs using code modeled  > after the code you read and wrote in <ahref="studio.html">studio</a>.
+  > After that, you should initialize your inputs using code modeled after the code you read and wrote in <ahref="studio.html">studio</a>.
   >
-  > Eclipse will help you out here:  If you have typed <KBD>ap.</KBD> and pause, eclipse will show you the possible
+  > Eclipse will help you out here:  If you have typed **ap.** and pause, eclipse will show you the possible
   > ways of continuing.
 For example, **nextInt(String)** is one way to keep going.
 That call will prompt
   > the user for an **int** displaying the provided **String** as the prompting message.